Technologicat/mcpyrate/README.md

   - Walker à la `macropy`, to easily context-manage state for subtrees, and collect items across the whole walk.
   - AST markers (pseudo-nodes) for communication in a set of co-operating macros (and with the expander).
   - `gensym` to create a fresh, unused lexical identifier.
-  - `unparse` to convert an AST to the corresponding source code.
+  - `unparse` to convert an AST to the corresponding source code, optionally with syntax highlighting (for terminal output).
   - `dump` to look at an AST representation directly, with (mostly) PEP8-compliant indentation.